From the iconic to the downright terrifying, we take a look at cool railway bridges from around the world.

 Special mention - Viaduct of Chamborigaud, France

 Though not remarkable from an engineering point of view, the viaduct at Chamborigaud deserves a special mention as one of the most photogenic railway bridges in France.
-The more keen-eyed of you will notice that it has appeared more than one on Loco2's own pages and you'll no doubt recognise it from elsewhere too.
+The more keen-eyed of you will notice that it has appeared more than once on our own pages and you'll no doubt recognise it from elsewhere too.
 With pictures like this one it's easy to see why.